 Based in the barrio of Campanar, ‘16 Toneladas’ is a welcoming live music venue with a dedicated audience.
+It is just a 10 minute walk from the historic centre of Valencia and near the main coach station of the city.
 The doors have just opened for this evening’s concert by J.P.
 Bimeni and The Black Belts, and already the red-lit sticker-covered space is filling with rock enthusiasts.
 They embrace, chat, or grab a drink from the two bars on either side of the raised stage, as we enjoy the well-chosen background music and the spinning disco ball which illuminates the floor and ceiling.

 First on the stage are the 6 renowned Madrileño musicians who make up The Black Belts: Rodrigo Díaz on drums, Pablo Cano on bass, Fernando Vasco on guitar, Álex Lárraga on keys, and Ricardo Martínez and Rafael Díaz on trumpet and sax respectively.
 After a swinging song from the band, guitarist Fernando welcomes J.P. to the stage to thunderous applause.

 A self-taught Burundian musician who has lived in London since the early 2000s, J.P.
 Bimeni is inspired by his idol Otis Redding, with other influences including Ray Charles, Bob Marley, and Marvin Gaye.
 Together with The Black Belts, they create 60s-esque Motown and Stax-inspired grooves that you can’t help but sway or nod your head to.